May Maadham: Production

-Ajith Kumar was initially considered to play the lead role before Vineeth was cast.
-The film marks Sonali Kulkarni's only Tamil film to date.
-She was encouraged to audition for the film by Mani Ratnam.
-The song "Madrasa Suthi" was filmed in Marina Beach.
+Ajith Kumar was initially considered to play the lead role of Eeshwar before Vineeth was cast.
+The film was Sonali Kulkarni's second acting credit, and remains her only Tamil-language film to date.
+She was encouraged to audition for the role by Mani Ratnam, and accepted the part after traveling to Chennai for her audition.
+Parts of the song "Madrasa Suthi" were filmed in Marina Beach, along the coast of Chennai.